adambeagle/Misc./README.md

 Scripts
 =======

 Assorted scripts that have proven useful on occasion.
+Each script contains full documentation on purpose and usage.